misiektoja/instagram_monitor/docs/quick-start.md

 docker run --rm -it --init -v "$PWD:/data" -v instagram_monitor_session:/home/instagram/.config/instaloader -p 8000:8000 misiektoja/instagram-monitor --setup
 ```

-Running the tool with no arguments from an interactive terminal offers the same wizard.
-It auto-detects whether you installed via pip, downloaded the script or run under Docker and shows commands that match your setup.
+Running the tool with no arguments from an interactive terminal offers the same wizard when no operation is saved.
+If you save targets in the config, a later no-argument launch starts those targets directly.
+The wizard detects whether you installed via pip, downloaded the script or run under Docker.
+Local commands reuse the active Python executable while config and dotenv paths are safely quoted.

+Answers stay editable until the final setup summary.
+You can save them, change one section without losing the others or confirm that you want to discard everything.
+Firefox and Chromium imports are separate choices.
+If Chromium support is missing on macOS or Linux, setup offers to install it in one step.
+Existing config files require confirmation and receive a timestamped backup.
+A failed secrets write or failed doctor check prevents automatic monitoring startup.

 <a id="not-sure-which-mode-you-want"></a>
 ## Not sure which mode you want?